abraunegg/onedrive/README.md

       Disable upload validation when uploading to OneDrive --enable-logging
-      Enable client activity to a separate log file --get-O365-drive-id ARG
+      Enable client activity to a separate log file --force-http-1.1
+      Force the use of HTTP 1.1 for all operations --get-O365-drive-id ARG
       Query and return the Office 365 Drive ID for a given Office 365 SharePoint Shared Library --local-first